 Consequent Encroachment (CE) focuses on a level where the price is highly likely to react.
 This concept is crucial, especially in analyzing Fair Value Gaps (FVGs) and other trading structures.
+Traders can use this approach to identify optimal entry and exit points in the market.

 What is ICT Consequent Encroachment (CE)?